 If you believe that your migration process is too slow, please consider following the steps below:

 - Move the migration software to another machine.
 If it was installed directly on the source Exchange Server, perhaps its hardware performance is too low - find a faster machine and install the program there.
 If it was installed on a workstation, maybe you have stumbled upon a local network related issues - do the opposite, install directly on the source server.
 In any case, before installing somewhere else, familiarize yourself with our Knowledge Base article on how to move installation safely.

 - Perform a staged migration.
 Instead of migrating all data at once, you can migrate items only from e.g. last 90 days.
 Thanks to that, your users will be able to start working on the new server without any interruption, while you can comfortably finish migrating older items later.

 - CodeTwo software comes with the migration parameters preconfigured by the developers to maximize the migration speed based on our research, tests, our own experience, as well as suggestions from our clients.
 However, it is difficult to expect exactly the same set of parameters to be actually optimal for all possible scenarios.
-Therefore you may want play around the software settings to suit your needs, see our Knowledge Base article on that.
+Therefore you might want to try using different software settings to suit your needs.
+See our Knowledge Base article on that.

 - If none of the above helps, contact CodeTwo Support, by following the steps from this article.